codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/saml-setup.md

 Here's what you need to do to configure SSO via SAML in Codefresh:

 1. Configure SSO settings for the IdP in Codefresh:
-  This generally includes defining settings in Codefresh and in the IdP.
+  This generally includes defining settings in both in Codefresh and in the IdP.
   Codefresh supports SAML SSO for the following:
   * [JumpCloud]({{site.baseurl}}/docs/administration/single-sign-on/saml/saml-jumpcloud)
   * [Okta]({{site.baseurl}}/docs/administration/single-sign-on/saml/saml-okta)